longndt/gemini-intro/README.md

-# 🚀 GenAI Tutorials
+# 🚀 Gemini Tutorials

-## 📚 What's Inside
+## 📚 What's Inside ?

-This collection contains **8 progressive tutorials** that teach you how to build AI-powered applications:
+This collection contains **8 progressive tutorials** that teach you how to build AI-powered applications with Gemini API:

 - 🤖 **Basic AI Chat** - Simple AI conversations
 - 💬 **AI with Memory** - Conversations that remember context